 Finding Roots (Zeros) of Polynomials

 Many times we’re given a polynomial in Standard Form, and we need to find the zeros or roots.
-We typically do this by factoring, like we did with Quadratics in the Factoring Quadratic and Completing the Square section.
+We typically do this by factoring, like we did with Quadratics in the Solving Quadratics by Factoring and Completing the Square section.
 We also did a little more factoring here, in the Rational Functions and Equations section.

 For higher level polynomials, the factoring can be a bit trickier, but it can be sort of fun — like a puzzle!